 Due to the overlapping of symptoms, it’s often difficult to make a definitive assessment using provocation tests.
 Fortunately, advancements in nerve imagery using Magnetic Resonance Neurography are providing more accurate monitoring of exact sites of peripheral nerve damage.
 These tests, accompanied by thorough history and posturofunctional evaluations, are extremely helpful for massage and functional movement therapists when it comes to treating entrapment sites that irritate the nerve bundle and bring sensation to the arm and hand.

-Therapeutic outcomes reap greater rewards when the nerves along the entire length of the arm are examined and treated beginning proximally from the cervicothoracic spine down through the wrist and hand (Fig. 2).
-In the following video, I demonstrate a very effective anterior scalene release.
-Those of you who have attended my workshops or have taken my Technique Tour home-study course have seen how this maneuver fits into an anterior neck routine that leads to improved posture and reduced TOS symptoms.
+Therapeutic outcomes reap greater rewards when the nerves along the entire length of the arm are examined and treated beginning proximally from the cervicothoracic spine down through the wrist and hand.
+In the accompanying video, I demonstrate a very effective anterior scalene maneuver for relieving brachial plexus compression.
+Those of you who have attended my workshops or have taken my Technique Tour home-study course have seen how beautifully this maneuver fits into our neural mobilization routines from the Treating Trapped Nerves course.

 When learning anterior neck work, special caution must be taken to avoid placing finger pressure on all neurovascular structures.
 Therefore, I suggest you practice the following in a supervised setting.

 - Therapist helps client left rotate her head to expose clavicular (lateral) border of SCM

 - Therapist’s left hand controls the client’s head and his right extended soft finger pads gently slide under SCM

 - Therapist’s left hand slowly rotates client’s head and neck back to neutral and in to hyper-extension while fingers of right hand “scrubs” the anterior tubercles (transverse processes)